jupyter/nbconvert/docs/source/index.rst

 =====================================

 The ``nbconvert`` tool allows you to convert an ``.ipynb`` notebook document file into various static formats.
+It can also execute notebooks programmatically.

 Currently, ``nbconvert`` is provided as a command line tool, run as a script using Jupyter.
 It also powers the 'Download as' feature within the